nce3xin/dotfiles/README.md

-# Nce3xin's dotfiles
+# Nce3xin's GNU/Linux dotfiles
-This repo is my dotfiles using i3wm in linux.
+These are my dotfiles!
+They are distro-independent.

 ## Table of Contents
 - [Screenshot](#Screenshot)